How to Get Nail Polish Out of Carpet: 7 Easy Methods

 Step 2: Application

-Apply a small amount of rubbing alcohol to a clean cloth and blot the nail polish stain gently.
+Apply a small quantity of rubbing alcohol to a clean cloth and gently blot the nail polish stain.

 Step 3: Observe and Rinse

-Continue to dab the stain gently.
-As the polish begins to break down and lift, frequently switch to clean parts of the cloth to avoid re-staining the area.
-Finish by rinsing with a clean, damp cloth and blotting dry.
+Continue dabbing gently; as the polish breaks down, frequently switch to clean sections of the cloth to prevent re-staining.
+Conclude by rinsing with a clean, damp cloth and blotting dry.

 General Tips